gvwilson/thirdbit/src/fiction/santas/index.md

 the boxes of screws were stacked in perfect layers, and there wasn't a speck of sawdust or a single stray metal filing to be seen.

-"Well hello," a familiar voice said.
+"Well hello," said a voice that was both familiar and strange.
 He turned around,
 dreading what he would see.

-A robotic version of Shady Ann raised a tentative hand.
+A robotic version of himself raised a tentative hand.

 </section>